SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 :::

 :::note
-   Enable Defender for Cloud On Azure portal go to -> api management resource -> Security -> Defender for Cloud -> Click on button **Enable Defender on the subscription (recommended)**

-   on Defender plan page turn status on for selected plans and click on **Save** button.
+Enable Defender for Cloud On Azure portal go to -> api management resource -> Security -> Defender for Cloud -> Click on button **Enable Defender on the subscription (recommended)** on the Defender plan page turn status on for selected plans and click on **Save** button.
 :::

 ## Installing the Azure API Management app